seanvree/homepage/README.md

 ## LIVE Search Usage:

 ### Key Searching

+Make changes to the live search behavior in `/js/tilde.js` .

 To view the available sites and their keys, press `?` for the help menu.
 (NOTE: the Help menu only appears on desktop browsers).